OzuYatamutsu/arsteakskan-guide/README.md

   那公爵夫人道，“你本来知道的不多，这是有这事的。”

 ###### English
 "There's certainly too much pepper in that soup!"
-Alice said to herself, as well as she could for sneezing.
-Even the Duchess sneezed occasionally; and as for the baby, it was sneezing and howling alternately without a moment's pause.
-The only two creatures in the kitchen that did _not_ sneeze were the cook and a large cat, which was grinning from ear to ear.<br />
+Alice said to herself,<br />
+as well as she could for sneezing.
+Even the Duchess sneezed<br />
+occasionally; and as for the baby, it was sneezing and howling<br />
+alternately without a moment's pause.
+The only two creatures in the<br />
+kitchen that did _not_ sneeze were the cook and a large cat, which was<br />
+grinning from ear to ear.<br />

 &nbsp;&nbsp;"Please would you tell me," said Alice, a little timidly, "why your cat grins like that?"<br />
 &nbsp;&nbsp;"It's a Cheshire-Cat," said the Duchess, "and that's why."<br />